Funding Opportunities

 Top

-Friends of the Music Library
+Friends of the Music Collection Fund

-The Music Library holds one of the finest research collections of musical materials in Canada.
-Its fund is used to enrich these collections through the acquisition of expensive materials and fill the collection’s gaps by purchasing older or out-of-print material.
+The Music Collection, housed in the Music, Art + Architecture Library, holds one of the finest research collections of musical materials in Canada.
+Its fund is used to enrich these collections through the acquisition of expensive materials and to fill gaps in existing collections by purchasing older or out-of-print material.
+In particular, this fund is used to purchase books, music scores, journals, sound recordings and other materials.
+It can also be used to purchase or upgrade listening equipment.

 Top